Typical Down Payment On A House

 - Find a part-time job – if your current job is enough to cover all your basic needs, consider taking on a part-time job for 10+ hours per week.
 When you get paid from the 2nd job, simply deposit that money into your savings.
-When you have enough saved, you can quit the 2nd
+When you have enough cash saved, you can quit the 2nd

 Summing Up How Much Money Do I Need for a Down Payment on a House?

-If you have been renting for some time, you are accustomed to the monthly payment needed to keep a roof over your head.
+If you have been renting for some time, you are accustomed to the monthly amount needed to keep a roof over your head.
 With a bit of planning, you can save up the funds you need and prepare for the journey of becoming a homeowner.

 Additional Home Buyer Resources: